pyknikk/NEPTUNE/README.md

 Build a Data Studio Dashboard that reports on Database Activities

 NOTE: the Cloud Function will need to be created in the moonbank-neptune project.
-At present, GCP does not permit a Pub/Sub-based Cloud Function to subscribe to a topic in another project - so the Cloud Function must be deployed in the same project as the pub/sub topic
+At present, GCP does not permit a Pub/Sub-based Cloud Function to subscribe to a topic in another project - so the Cloud Function must be deployed in the same project as the pub/sub topic.

 The DataEngineers@roimoonbank.com group has the following IAM permissions to the moonbank-neptune project
   Cloud Functions Admin
   Pub/Sub Subscriber
   Create Service Accounts

-To deploy your cloud function
-  Create a Service Account to run your Cloud Function in the moonbank-neptune project
+To deploy your cloud function - use a custom service account Create a Service Account to run your Cloud Function in the moonbank-neptune project
   Grant the Service Account BigQuery Data Editor to the dataset in your Project